AlexIII/EEvar/README.md

-# EEvar - EEROM Arduino library
+# EEvar - EEPROM Arduino library

 Simple and lightweight for Arduino that allows you to save your variables in EEPROM memory.